Call for 2018 applications is open!

 - Applicants working primarily on clinical research projects will not be considered.

-- Applicants cannot be awarded for multiple career development opportunities in the same program year.
-Participation in the TRTH program in a certain year will disqualify the applicant for a Research award, CRTI program or other funding opportunities provided by ASH or EHA awarded in that particular calendar year.
+- Applicants cannot receive multiple career development opportunities in the same program year.
+Participation in the TRTH program will disqualify the applicant for a Research award, CRTI program or other funding opportunities provided by ASH that start in the same calendar year that TRTH starts.
 However, awards may be given to previous award winners in subsequent years.
-One can apply for these other opportunities a year after having participated in TRTH.

 - Applicants who have been accepted to ASH's Clinical Research Training Institute (CRTI) program and are still within the CRTI program year are not eligible to apply for the TRTH program until after completion of the CRTI year.